-Be part of a high quality culinary experience with internationally recognised chefs, partnering with TasTAFE Drysdale in Launceston.
+Be part of a culinary experience with internationally recognised chefs, partnering with TasTAFE Drysdale in Launceston.

-Throughout the months of April, May, June, July, September and October, TasTAFE Drysdale presents the ‘Great Chefs Series’ in Launceston.
+Throughout the months of April, May, June, July, September and October, TasTAFE Drysdale presents the ‘Great Chefs Series’ in Launceston, Tasmania.

-The Great Chefs Series is an opportunity for some of the most influential culinary minds in Australia to collaborate with some of the up and coming talent within the Tasmanian hospitality industry.
+The Great Chefs Series is an opportunity for some of the most influential culinary minds on the planet to mentor, coach and collaborate with the developing talent within the Tasmanian hospitality industry.

 During the months of September and October, TasTAFE Drysdale celebrates Chinese National Day and Golden Week holiday with two distinctly different Asian experiences.

 The Friday evening of the 30th September will be a signature evening of contemporary Cantonese and Chinese cuisine, followed by the traditional approach in connecting with family and friends over a lazy Dim Sum, Yum Cha lunch on Sunday 2nd October.

 We look forward to welcoming you to TasTAFE Drysdale and introducing you to the 'Great Chefs'!

 93 Paterson Street, Launceston, Tasmania

 Dinners - pre dinner drinks 6.30pm, seated at 7:15pm

 Friday 15th April- Jacques Reymond